runtimerevolution/knowledge-base/docs/rails/on_boarding/chapter_II.md

 # Udemy Course

+Currently, we use this course: https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course
 > get your credentials with your tutor.

--   Rails basics Instroduction-> Chapter 2 (1st video)
+-   Rails basics Introduction-> Chapter 2 (1st video)
 -   Model, View, Controller and Rails App Structure (Chapter 3)
 -   Root route, controller, more MVC and say 'Hello World!'
 (Chapter 3)
 -   Structure of a Rails application (Chapter 3)